 Gifts-in-kind are received with the understanding that they are unrestricted gifts and, as such, the college becomes the owner of the material and reserves the right to make retention, location, cataloging, and other decisions relating to use or disposition.
 Gifts-in- kind not added to the collection generally help generate funds for purchase of additional library material through their sale.

-Potential donors are encouraged to discuss major gifts with the Director of Libraries or the collection development prior to the donation.
+Potential donors are encouraged to discuss major gifts with the Director of Libraries prior to the donation.
 Persons wishing to donate gifts of a minor nature may contact the gifts coordinator in collection development (see contact information below).
 In some instances donors may be asked to provide a list of titles considered for donation to assist in determining the appropriateness of the materials for the college libraries.

 Issues concerning appropriateness, transportation, disposition, appraisal, and processing should be resolved before a donor ships or delivers materials.
 Generally, donors are expected to arrange for the packing and transportation of materials to Oberlin College.